TeenLife

 Back to top

-"GENERATION Z UNFILTERED" BOOK REVIEW: Three Experiences That Foster Maturity
+GENERATION Z UNFILTERED book review: Three Experiences That Foster Maturity

-This excerpt is from the new book: Generation Z Unfiltered—Facing Nine Challenges of the Most Anxious Population.
+This excerpt is from the new book Generation Z Unfiltered—Facing Nine Challenges of the Most Anxious Population.

 Since 1979, I have been committed to mentoring high school and college students.
 Over time, I’ve noticed the experiences that seem to be the most meaningful ones to my mentees.
 I’ve recognized how these experiences mature those young leaders as well as build grit and depth in them.
 Collectively, they serve as a sort of “rite of passage.”
 Due to the high anxiety levels and the hours Generation Z spends on social media, I believe they need these experiences more than ever.
 I invite you to consider inserting them as you mentor teens.

 Facing fears is a rite of passage for teens.
-Doing something that’s neither prescribed nor guaranteed unleashes adrenaline and other chemicals in our bodies that awaken us.
+Doing something neither prescribed nor guaranteed unleashes adrenaline and other chemicals in our bodies that awaken us.
 Fear responses produce endorphins, which can be a sort of natural high.
 Other "feel good” chemicals can also come into play with “scary” experiences, including dopamine, serotonin and oxytocin.
-Part of the reason more teens don’t “come alive” is we’ve protected them from these rites of passage in the name of safety.
+Part of why more teens don’t “come alive” is we’ve protected them from these rites of passage in the name of safety.

 Another challenge for them to rise to is meeting someone they deem “significant.”
 Because Gen Z is less at home meeting adults face to face, the encounter itself stretches them.
 On top of that, meeting significant people invites them to prepare questions to ask and fosters listening skills as well.
 These can be famous people, but they don’t have to be.
 The key is they’re people the students believe to be important due to what they’ve accomplished.